CSC510/BadSmells/README.md

 In the project, we got the data we needed by modifying gitable.py.
 With the help of APIs provided by Github, we extracted information from different projects.
 We collected data of issues, commits, milestones, and so on, with corresponding time information.

 ##  Anonymization
 After we extracted the data, we anonymized them as required.
 All the names of users were replaced by user0, user1, and so on, and all the names of issues and milestones were replaced by numbers, or deleted directly.
 From the data, information on the original project can never be found.
+Program which do the trick on User can be found [here](https://github.com/CSC510/BadSmells/blob/master/userAnonymize.py), on Milestone can be found [here](https://github.com/CSC510/BadSmells/blob/master/milestoneAnonymize.py).

 ##  Tables
 After extracting data from github repositories using Github APIs, we applied anonymization process, and store the anonymized data into csv files or txt files.
 When analyzing data, we choose one or more parts in the data files, implemented with statistical methods like mean and standard deviation, and find characteristics of different projects.
 At last, we check the data and combine them to find if there is bad smell in projects.